-- 1. Document the grievance in writing, specifying: - a. what was said, - b. what was done and - c. when it occurred - d. where it occurred. - 2.
-Notify the Doctoral Internship Program Director and/or supervisor. - a.
-If the Doctoral Internship Program Director is included in the grievance, notify the Assistant Director of Training or the UCC Director as appropriate to the concerns of the grievance. - 3.
-Grievances may be filed in two ways: - a. according to procedures outlined in the Code of Student Life - b. contacting the UND Affirmative Action Officer.
+- 1. Document the grievance in writing, specifying:

+- a. what was said,

+- b. what was done and

+- c. when it occurred

+- d. where it occurred.

+- 2. Notify the Director, Assistant Director of Training and/or supervisor.

+- 3. Grievances may be filed in two ways:

+- a. according to procedures outlined in the Code of Student Life

+- b. contacting the UND Affirmative Action Officer.